drigovz/visualstudio-docs.pt-br/mac/accessibility-ide-options.md

 ## <a name="change-the-content-font-and-size"></a>Alterar a fonte e o tamanho do conteúdo

 É possível personalizar a fonte e o tamanho do conteúdo na maioria dos pads em Visual Studio para Mac.
-Aqui está como:
+Este é o procedimento:

 1. Ir para as preferências **do Visual Studio (menu)**  >  **... (&#8984;,)**.